Chiaki-Shen/CS445-InventoryManager/README.md

-To Run the Hiccups Inventory app, simply clicks on Hiccups Inventory.exe
+To Run the Hiccups Inventory app, simply clicks on Hiccups Inventory.exe (Note: Hiccups Inventory.exe can only be run when the Hicuups.db file is in the same directory.)